matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Engraving	Don't Panic
 Engraving	Don't go that way.
 Engraving	Don't look behind you.
-Engraving	Duck!
-Engraving	Eat at Joe's
-Engraving	For a good time call 867-5309
 Engraving	For a good time, call 1-900-FOOCUBI!
-Engraving	Friendlydads.net friendliest dads on the Net!
 Engraving	Gaius Julius Primigenius was here.
 Why are you late?
-Engraving	Galadriel
 Engraving	Gandalf for president!
 Engraving	Go Left -->
 Engraving	He who is valiant and pure of spirit may find the Holy Grail in the Castle of Arrrgh